You’re So Awesome, Criminals Want to Be You

 - You see unwarranted collection notices on your credit report.

 If You Are a Victim of Identity Theft

-The Federal Trade Commission has detailed information what to do if you discover someone is using your personal information to open new accounts, make purchases, or get a tax refund.
+The Federal Trade Commission’s website has detailed information about what to do if you discover someone is using your personal information to open new accounts, make purchases, or get a tax refund.
 Here are the first four steps you need to take.

-- Contact the companies where you think the fraud has occurred or may occur and ask them to freeze your account and change your login information.
+- Contact the companies where you think the fraud has occurred.
+Ask them to freeze your account and change your login information.